slidfast/slidfast/README.md

 ## Getting started
 There are quite a few live examples [source here](/slidfast/slidfast/tree/master/example/) to get you started.
 * [CSS3 - slide and rotate](http://www.html5e.org/example/index.html) - is the basic example of using CSS3 transitions and AJAX loading to navigate within a single DOM.
-Also uses localStorage to store the dynamically loaded HTML.
 * [CSS3 - touch](http://www.html5e.org/example/touch/) - shows how to add touch events for navigation
 * [HTML5 - Orientation](http://www.html5e.org/example/orientation/) - shows how to perform basic navigation events with the Orientation API
 * [HTML5 - Web Workers](http://www.html5e.org/example/workers/) - Uses Web Workers to create a thread pool and parallel processing